Among the cruise capital of the world is Florida's underrated cruise port that usually has the cheapest prices

 Port Tampa Bay has very convenient parking options for the cruise terminals.
 Since it is located so close to downtown Tampa, there are plenty of parking garages to choose from.

 The closest option is the Port Tampa Bay parking garage, located just across the street from the three terminals.
-Beginning on October 23, 2022 the price for self parking will increase from $15 to $15.75 per day, and oversized parking (RV's, etc) will increase from $30 to $31.50 per day.
+The price for self parking is $15.75 per day while oversized parking (like RVs) is $34.35 per day.

 Where to stay the night before your cruise from Tampa